 - All of your brand’s messaging pillars: (mission, values, purpose, positioning, look and feel)

-- Your brand’s essence: (personality, voice, and tone)
+- Brand essence: (personality, voice, and tone)

-- And your value proposition.
+- Unique value proposition.

-6. Review and update your brand’s Style Guide
+6. Review and Update Your Brand’s Style Guide

 The two main elements of your style guide are:

 1. Visual Style Guide